mountrcg/garminWatch/README.md

 # How to compile and adapt the code

-You need to install Monkey C and compile with the use of Visual Studio Code.
+You need to install Monkey C, the Garmin SDK and compile (Build for device) with the use of Visual Studio Code (CMD-Shift-P: Monkey ...).
 All information are available here : https://developer.garmin.com/connect-iq/overview/